-The comparison between Bluetooth off and on but not connected reveals an average of just 1.6% more battery drain over a four-hour period.
+The comparison between Bluetooth off and on but not connected reveals an average of just 1.6% more battery drain over four hours.
 That’s still very small but indicates more power drain than our earlier test.
-Likely because our devices are in constant use for a prolonged period of time, so the Bluetooth radios spend less time asleep.
+Likely because our devices are in constant use for a prolonged period of time, and Bluetooth radios spend less time asleep.

 Extrapolated to a full charge cycle, watching video while leaving Bluetooth on but not connected increased power consumption by about 6.6% on average.
 That’s still pretty small, but not nothing.
 However, this constant video playback scenario is improbable in the real world.

 The reason for this discrepancy is likely down to smartphone hardware and software optimizations.
-The Galaxy S20 Plus’s Exynos and Huawei P40 Pro’s Kirin chips will use different radios to the other phones’ Snapdragon SoCs.
-Similarly, each Android software variant likely has different algorithms for Bluetooth wake-up and pairing scan intervals.
+The Galaxy S20 Plus’ Exynos and HUAWEI P40 Pro’s Kirin chips will use different radios to the other phones’ Snapdragon SoCs.
+Similarly, each Android software variant likely has various algorithms for Bluetooth wake-up and pairing scan intervals.
 No two devices will see the same amounts of battery drain, but results vary from zero to negligible in any case.

 Does using Bluetooth headphones drain battery?

-This is an excellent question and the reason why we conducted these second tests with audio playback as the baseline use case.
+This is an excellent question and why we conducted these second tests with audio playback as the baseline use case.
 After all, it’s what most people use Bluetooth for these days.

-This is because Bluetooth audio encoding algorithms run efficiently on digital signal processors (DSP) found inside modern smartphones — consuming very little power.
+This is because Bluetooth audio encoding algorithms run efficiently on digital signal processors (DSP) found inside modern smartphone SoCs — consuming very little power.
 At the same time, audio amplifier circuits switch off when playing back audio over Bluetooth.
-This balances out the power draw from the Bluetooth wireless chip.
+This balances out the power drawn from the Bluetooth wireless chip.
 The louder you listen, the greater the savings become.

 What we’ve learned

-Our test is only so accurate and doesn’t take into account every possible Bluetooth use case.
+Our test is only so accurate and doesn’t consider every possible Bluetooth use case.
 That said, it gives us a good look at how Bluetooth affects battery life from a big-picture perspective.
 There are small variations in battery drain between smartphone idle and screen-on scenarios, but we’re only talking mere minutes of difference between on and off.

 Importantly, Bluetooth doesn’t appear to affect battery life when phones are idle.
 So, it’s not going to run down your battery during long periods of inactivity or if accidentally left on overnight.